“I’m extremely fortunate to be able to do what I love doing full-time.”

 What does Boston mean to you?

 Boston is my home.
-I could enjoy a bit less snow shoveling, but I love the seasons, the biking, the music, the Charles, my neighborhood and neighbors in Cambridge, and the greater Boston creative community.
+I could enjoy a bit less snow shoveling.
+But I love the seasons, biking, music, the Charles, my neighborhood.
+[Also other] neighbors in Cambridge and the greater Boston creative community.